oxalica/nil/docs/features.md

   - [x] Warnings of unnecessary syntax.
   - [x] Warnings of unused bindings, `with` and `rec`.
   - [ ] Client pulled diagnostics.
-  - [x] Custom filter
+  - [x] Custom filter on kinds.
-    - You can disable some diagnostic messages via LSP setting `diagnostics.ignored`, which accepts an array of ignored diagnostic code strings, eg. `["unused_binding","unused_with"]`.
+  - [x] Exclude files.

-      The code of diagnostics is usually shows in parentheses together with the message.
+  You can disable some diagnostic kinds or for some (generated) files via LSP configuration.

-      See documentations of your editor about how to set LSP settings.
+  See [docs/configuration.md](./configuration.md) for more information.

 - [x] Expand selection. `textDocument/selectionRange`
 - [x] Renaming. `textDocument/renamme`, `textDocument/prepareRename`